postcss/postcss/docs/api.md

 ### `node.clone(props)`

-Returns a clones of the node.
+Returns a clone of the node.

-The resultant clone node and its (clone) children will have clean `parent` and code style properties.
+The resulting cloned node and its (cloned) children will have clean `parent` and code style properties.

 ```js